 Other Academic Programs

 Certificate programs provide individuals the opportunity to develop specialized skills in areas that may complement majors or minors.
 These programs focus on a narrow spectrum of knowledge or skills and require fewer units than a major.
-SF State's College of Extended Learning also offers certificate programs.
+SF State's College of Professional & Global Education also offers certificate programs.
 Students who are pursuing a baccalaureate degree and certificate at the same time are encouraged to complete both programs within 120 units.

 Pre-credential programs are offered for students interested in pursuing teaching credentials after completing the baccalaureate degree.
 Students may complete preparatory coursework as an undergraduate student and are encouraged to seek advising from the College of Education's Credential and Graduate Services Center, the Liberal Studies office, and/or the Child and Adolescent Development Program.

 Pre-professional programs are available for students who are interested in pursuing professional school studies after the baccalaureate degree.
 For information and referral, consult the Undergraduate Advising Center.

 Second Baccalaureate Degree

 Subject to restrictions imposed by the CSU Chancellor’s Office, in rare instances a student who already holds a bachelor's degree may apply for admission to work toward a second baccalaureate degree.
 If approved, the student will be admitted to the undergraduate program, typically at the senior level.
 Check Admissions for programs open to second baccalaureate applications.

 Students who have previously earned a baccalaureate or higher degree from an institution accredited by a regional accrediting association will not have to complete any GE or additional graduation requirements.
 These students will only be held to completing courses specifically required for the secondary major.